theoladune/AIVC-Seminar/text/script.md

 # Skip mode

-Besides sending a correction to the prediction, the second coding mode is the skip mode.
+Besides sending a correction to the prediction, the other coding mode is the skip mode.

 ---